Filing an Appeal in the Supreme Court of Maryland

 Read the Rule: Md.
 Rule 8-303

-Filing the Petition - You must file the original petition for a writ of certiorari with the Clerk of the COA.
+Filing the Petition - You must file the original petition for a writ of certiorari with the Clerk of the Supreme Court.
 You must make the copies.
 The Clerk’s Office will not make these copies for you.
 Note that, unless you have received a fee waiver, you must pay the filing fee when you file the petition.

 Service – You must serve the other parties in the case.
 Include your certificate of service with your petition.